CORE Logo

 Discussion

-CORE isolates unrelatedness reasoning as a distinct and under-evaluated capability of LLMs.
-Despite strong performance on recognized relations, models consistently fail to identify the absence of semantic relations, while maintaining high confidence.
-This failure is accompanied by systematic miscalibration and structured generation of false relationships.
+CORE isolates unrelatedness reasoning as a distinct and previously under-evaluated capability of LLMs.
+Despite strong performance on recognized relations, models consistently fail to identify absence of semantic relations while maintaining high confidence.
+This cross-cutting consistency suggests that the failure reflects a shared limitation in how current models and training pipelines handle relation absence, potentially arising from a combination of architectural inductive biases, task formulation, and the availability of appropriate training signals.

 Implications